metcoder95/wait-on/README.md

  --httpTimeout

-  Maximum time in ms to wait for an HTTP HEAD/GET request, default 0 which results in using the OS default
+  Maximum time in ms to wait for an HTTP HEAD/GET request, default 60000

+ --socketTimeout

+  Maximum time in ms to wait for an Socket connection establishment, default 60000.

 -i, --interval